CanDIG/CanDIGv2/docs/configure-vault.md

 # Setup

-Disclaimer: These are the notes I took to build a PoC in a dev environment.
-We most certainly would take these steps and build a script to provision dynamically the user entitlements.
+Disclaimer: These are notes that were taken to build a PoC in a dev environment.
+To read the steps taken to provision the user entitlements dynamically, see the `Makefile`'s `compose-authx-setup` command, and `./etc/setup/scripts/subtasks/vault_setup.sh`

 ## In dev